 - i.
-Ensure all new facility development explore colocating and clustering as a solution - ii.
+Ensure all new facility developments explore colocating and clustering as a development option. - ii.
 Identify land where housing opportunities can be provided around existing schools. - iii.
-Ensure facilities are not developed in a land extensive manner.
+Ensure facilities are not developed in a landextensive manner. - iv.
+Engage with the National Department of Public Works in consolidating its services and facilities in a single, accessible precinct in a precinct planning exercise. - v.
+Promote infill on government-owned land to expand housing or economic development opportunities and intensify overall land use.